1951 Pan American Games: Opening ceremony

-The opening ceremony took place at the Racing Club Stadium, which had been recently inaugurated.
+The opening ceremony took place at the Racing Stadium, which had been recently inaugurated.
 The Greek athlete Aristeidis Roubanis lit the pebble for the first time, while local athlete Delfo Cabrera was the bearer of the Argentine flag.

 The inauguration event was attended by the Argentine President Juan Perón and the member of the Pan-American Games Commission, Avery Brundage.